xnvme/xnvme/docs/python/index.rst

 * The package-readme ``python/README.rst`` is lacking in proper description and pointers to information.
 This should be improved.

-* Currently the Python package does not include the Cython mappings / bindings

-  - These should be added

 * **testing** The bindings have only been tested on Linux and macOS

   - Add testing on Windows